isseiyasuda/furima-31961/README.md

 |display_id       |references |foreign_key: true|

 ### Association
-- belongs_to: users
+- belongs_to: user
-- belongs_to: displays
+- belongs_to: display
-- has_one: addresses
+- has_one: address